 Changemakers will be selected for their past contributions, the potential impact of their proposed project, and their future potential to examine, interpret, develop, or apply technology to transform our world for the better.
 Projects chosen will be wide-ranging in their audience, medium, and target impact.
 For example: a pathbreaking publication on AI and ethics; a suite of online digital education resources for girls in developing countries to advance STEAM knowledge and skills; or a documentary film on innovation in technology and sustainability.

-Prize applications will be accepted between January 15 and March 28, 2021.
+Prize applications and nominations will be accepted between January 15 and March 28, 2021.
 On April 28, 2021, CHM will announce the inaugural Patrick J. McGovern Tech for Humanity Luminary and Patrick J. McGovern Tech for Humanity Changemakers.

 In 1982, when the first incarnation of CHM was established in Boston as a public non-profit called The Computer Museum, Pat McGovern was an original member of the 18-person board, alongside museum cofounders Gordon and Gwen Bell and other IT pioneers, such as Bob Noyce, inventor of the integrated circuit and Intel cofounder.
 Pat was a generous supporter and active and enthusiastic participant in the Museum’s programs.